Ferromagnetism vs. Antiferromagnetism in Narrow-Band Systems: Competition Between Quantum Geometry and Band Dispersion

 \end{widetext} where we have dropped the high-order terms, which are at the order of $O( \hubbard(\frac{|\delta \epsilon_{\kk,n}|}{\hubbard})^3)$.
 Eq.~\ref{eq:main:spin_spin_coupling} is the main result of this work.

 {\it Magnetic correlations}~~ We now analyze each term in Eq.~\ref{eq:main:spin_spin_coupling} individually, where the spin-spin couplings are decomposed into three distinct contributions.
 The first term, $J^1_{x_i,x_j}$, is non-positive and therefore favors ferromagnetic order.
 Importantly, this term depends solely on the wavefunction structure of the narrow bands.
-In the limit of a perfectly flat band (i.e., $\delta \epsilon_{\kk,n} = 0$) with finite quantum geometry, which reflects both the momentum-space variation of the wavefunction and its non-atomic nature, $J^1_{x_i,x_j}$ is the only non-vanishing contribution (\cref{sec:flat_band}).
-Consequently, the system develops a ferromagnetic ground state at low temperatures, consistent with the flat-band ferromagnetism mechanism proposed in previous studies\cite{KAN19,BER21a,BER21b,PhysRevLett.128.087002,mielke1991ferromagnetic,mielke1991ferromagnetism,mielke1992exact,ABO20,julku_geometric_2016,liang_band_2017,huhtinen_revisiting_2022,herzog-arbeitman_superfluid_2022,herzog-arbeitman_many-body_2022}.
-The second term, $J^2_{x_i,x_j}$, is always non-negative and thus favors antiferromagnetic ordering.
-In the case of a system with a single atomic orbital and a trivial wavefunction, i.e., $U_{\kk,(a=1,n=1)} = 1$, and finite bandwidth, this term reduces to the conventional superexchange interaction proportional to $t^2/U$, where $t$ denotes the hopping amplitude (\cref{sec:atomic}).
+In the limit of a perfectly flat band (i.e., $\delta \epsilon_{\kk,n} = 0$) with finite quantum geometry, which reflects both the momentum-space variation of the wavefunction and its non-atomic nature, $J^1_{x_i,x_j}$ is the only non-vanishing contribution (\citeSI{sec:flat_band}).
+Consequently, the system develops a ferromagnetic ground state at low temperatures, {consistent with previous studies of flat-band ferromagnetism in the half-filled case}\cite{KAN19,BER21a,BER21b,PhysRevLett.128.087002,mielke1991ferromagnetic,mielke1991ferromagnetism,mielke1992exact,ABO20,julku_geometric_2016,liang_band_2017,huhtinen_revisiting_2022,herzog-arbeitman_superfluid_2022,herzog-arbeitman_many-body_2022}. \hhy{A concrete example of quantum-geometry-induced ferromagnetism in a topological flat band is further discussed in \cref{sec:flat_band}.} The second term, $J^2_{x_i,x_j}$, is always non-negative and thus favors antiferromagnetic ordering.
+In the case of a system with a single atomic orbital and a trivial wavefunction, i.e., $U_{\kk,(a=1,n=1)} = 1$, and finite bandwidth, this term reduces to the conventional superexchange interaction proportional to $t^2/U$, where $t$ denotes the hopping amplitude (\citeSI{sec:atomic}).
+However, in a more generic multiband system, this term is related to the band dispersion rather than to the bare hopping amplitudes themselves.
 The third term, $J^3_{x_i,x_j}$, depends on both the band dispersion and wavefunction structure.
 Its sign and magnitude are generally non-universal and can favor either ferromagnetism or antiferromagnetism, depending on the specific parameters.
 In general, we conclude that the non-atomic wavefunction of the narrow bands tends to stabilize ferromagnetism, while the dispersion of the system tends to destroy the ferromagnetism by enhancing the antiferromagnetic correlation.
 For a generic system with both a non-atomic wavefunction and finite dispersion, the competition among $J^{1}_{x_i,x_j}$, $J^{2}_{x_i,x_j}$, and $J^{3}_{x_i,x_j}$ may lead to magnetic frustration and stabilize exotic magnetic orders.

 {\it Competition between quantum geometry and band dispersion}~~ To analyze the competing effect between quantum geometry and the dispersion of the system, we take our effective spin model characterized by spin-spin coupling $J_{x_i,x_j}$, and obtain the condition where the ferromagnetic state is no longer favored.
 We notice that, by treating the spin as classical spin, the energy of a given spin configuration $\{\bm{n}_{x_i}\}_{x_i}$ is